Buttrey Food & Drug: Launch of Buttrey Big Fresh and sale to Albertsons

 In November 1990, the closures of its last two stores in Idaho, located in Idaho Falls and Twin Falls, were announced.
 In 1991, Buttrey replaced its Skaggs-Alpha Beta store brands with Shurfine brands.
 In 1992, Buttrey Food & Drug went public in an effort to reduce debt.
 In 1994, Buttrey sold its six remaining stores in Washington to focus on its core markets of Montana, Wyoming, and North Dakota.

 In response to increasing competition from big-box retailers such as Costco Wholesale and Walmart entering Buttrey's core markets, in November 1995, the chain launched the Buttrey Big Fresh concept to increase traffic in Buttrey stores.
 The first Big Fresh, a remodeled Buttrey in Great Falls, featured several expanded food departments and a Buttrey Food Court, which featured a coffee and espresso bar, and a selection of small restaurants.
 In the years following, Buttrey converted several other stores to the Big Fresh format.

 In January 1998, rival chain Albertsons announced its intentions to acquire Buttrey Food & Drug for $134 million.
-Albertsons' acquisition of Buttrey was completed in October 1998 and all 29 Buttrey stores were converted to Albertsons stores days after the acquisition was complete, ending the Buttrey moniker.
+Albertsons' acquisition of Buttrey was completed in October 1998 and 35 Buttrey stores were converted to Albertsons stores days after the acquisition was complete, ending the Buttrey moniker.
 15 Buttrey and Albertsons stores were sold to Smith's and SuperValu to address anti-trust concerns.
 At the time of the sale, Buttrey was operating 44 stores in Montana, North Dakota, and Wyoming under the Buttrey Food & Drug, Buttrey Big Fresh, and Buttrey Fresh Foods banners.
-Shortly after acquiring Buttrey, Albertsons purchased American Stores, Buttrey's owner from 1984 to 1990, for $8 billion.
+In June 1999, Albertsons completed its acquisition of American Stores, owner of Buttrey from 1984 to 1990, for $8 billion.